Child Custody Visitation

 Visitation

 In most cases, the non-custodial parent will be granted some form of visitation with the child or children.
-The most commonly referred to “standard visitation” includes overnight visits every other weekend and a period of 5 or 6 weeks in the summer.
-Generally, the parties will alternate holiday visitation between even and odd years.
+The most commonly referred to as “standard visitation” includes overnight visits every other weekend and a period of 5 or 6 weeks in the summer.
+Generally, the parties will alternate holiday visits between even and odd years.

 It is important to note that child support and visitation are not directly linked together.
 You cannot withhold visitation if the non-custodial parent fails to pay child support.
-Failure to pay court ordered child support is a breach of the court order, but so is failure to allow visitation.
+Failure to pay court-ordered child support is a breach of the court order, but so is failure to allow visitation.
 If the non-custodial parent fails to make child support payments, the remedy is for the custodial parent to file a Rule Nisi or Contempt Petition.
 The same remedy is available if the custodial parent denies visitation to the other parent.

-Why Hire Ferguson & Ferguson?
+Why hire Ferguson & Ferguson?

 If you are considering a divorce in Decatur or Huntsville, Alabama, we are here to help.
 We have offices conveniently located in downtown Decatur and Huntsville.
 Call now.
 Call 256-534-3435 or 256-350-7200.